My Mighty-in-Laws: Plot

 A carefree, independent and rather overtly confident person, Yingying resists authority, and believes in doing things for herself.
 She hates being restricted by Meimei, yet often has to be rescued by Meimei when she gets into trouble due to her penchant for heroic deeds.
 For example, when she just landed in Singapore and is on the way back from the airport, Yingying sees the timid introvert Fang Zhengde (Vincent Ng) harassed by a road-bully.
 She steps up and retaliates on his behalf.
 The matter snowballs and she gets to know a street thug named Ding Mu (Zhang Yaodong).

-Jiaojiao hatches a plot for Meimei to try and bring Zhengde and Yingying together.
+Jiaojiao hatches a plot for Meimei to try to bring Zhengde and Yingying together.
 Zhengde comes from a decent family, and is the heir to the local Chinese medicinal company "HuiChunDan".
 He does not have the courage to approach her, and so Jiaojiao devises many plans to help him date Yingying.

 Yingying is pleased when Zhengde makes the first move to see her.
 However, when she finds out that it has been planned and arranged by Meimei and Jiaojiao, Yingying feels that her privacy has been invaded.
 Since she hates living with Yayin and Meimei, she decides to go along with the plan and forces Zhengde to marry her as soon as possible!
 Although Zhengde is pleasantly surprised, he has to seek approval from his father, the boss of "HuiChunDan", Fang Chunqiu (Huang Wenyong).

 Fang Chunqiu is an old fashioned man with traditional values.
 His wife died more than ten years ago, but he has never remarried.
 Oblivious to the adoration from his wife's younger sister, Vanessa (Pan Lingling), he lets Vanessa help him with the managing and upgrading of "HuiChunDan".
 He also wishes to see his son settle down as soon as possible, and carry on the family name.
 Thus, when Zhengde brings up the topic of marriage, he is ecstatic.
 However, being a traditional man with set ideas on compatibility issues, he insists on meeting the in-laws first.